 We worked with a PI that needed to combine Epic data with Specimen data.
 The resulting data set was not allowed to have patient identifiers, specimen identifiers, or other PHI.
 We provided a file to the PI that contained all of the relevant clinical and specimen information needed while maintaining PHI.
 New identifiers were generated for the file.
 This allows the PI to return and request more data from us while still maintaining confidentiality.
 We hold the ability to get to the original PHI using the newly generated identifier.
 We can add more data and return to the PI without the PI ever having to know the original identifiers.

-The Data Services team can user multiple tools such as: SQL Server Reporting Services; Power Pivot and Power View (coming with Excel 2013).
+The Data Services team can user multiple tools such as SQL Server Reporting Services and QlikView.